ngutech21/moksha/README.md

 # moksha

-moksha is a cashu mint, cli-wallet and flutter desktop-app.
+moksha is a cashu library, mint and cli-wallet written in Rust.

 ## Contents